stingraze/omnisci-study/README.md

 # omnisci-study
-This is a repository for my OmniSci (formerly MapD) GPU database.
+This is a repository for my OmniSci (formerly MapD) GPU database study.